ExaWorks/job-api-spec/specification.md

 }
 ```

-Considering jobs with non-trivial run durations, the bulk of the time in
+Considering jobs with non-trivial run durations, the bulk of the time in the
-the above simplified definition of `run()` would be spent in
+above simplified definition of `run()` would be spent in `waitForCompletion()`,
-`waitForCompletion()`, which is an operation that, if implemented as
-efficiently as possible, would consume no share of CPU time locally
+which is an operation that, if implemented as efficiently as possible, would
-during the execution of the job.
-However, it holds the non-CPU resources
+consume no CPU time locally during the execution of the job.
+However, it holds
-associated with the thread that invokes it, namely kernel and stack
+the non-CPU resources associated with the thread that invokes it, namely kernel
-memory.
+and stack memory.
 Any jobs running concurrently would, each, hold the resources
 associated with each of their respective threads.
-By contrast, an
+By contrast, an asynchronous
-asynchronous implementation can run multiple jobs in a single thread:
+implementation can run multiple jobs in a single thread:

 ```java
 void runJobs() {